Garden Apprentice Program

 Absolutely!
-The hours you contribute to BBG as a Tier 1, Tier 2, or Tier 3 apprentice are considered volunteer hours.
+The hours you contribute to BBG as an apprentice are considered volunteer hours.
 These hours can be used toward community service requirements from your school.
-Even though apprentices in Tiers 1, 2, and 3 receive a stipend for their work (see #16, below), the hours contributed are still considered volunteer hours.
-Tier 4 apprentices cannot apply their work hours toward community service because they are being paid for their work.
+Even though apprentices receive a stipend for their work (see #17, below), the hours contributed are still considered volunteer hours.

 17. Do I get paid?
 When?